ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

 .. sectnum::
 .. contents::

-This proposal sets up a process to introduce new language versions `GHC20XX`, extending `Haskell2010` as defined by the Report with several extensions that are considerd harmless, helpfun and uncontroversial.
+This proposal sets up a process to introduce new language versions `GHC20XX`, extending `Haskell2010` as defined by the Report with several extensions that are considerd harmless, helpful and uncontroversial.

 Motivation